Farm in Lackawanna County offers support for Black Lives Matter

 The support for the movement goes much further than just the sign that can be seen from the road while driving by.

 "It's like there's an opportunity now as things unfold.
-Opportunities like this can be missed, we've seen them missed before.
+Opportunities like this can be missed; we've seen them missed before.
 We're just trying to do as much as we can to make this come to some meaningful fruition," Tim Hawkesworth said.

 Now, the foundation is committed to expanding on programs that will benefit the Black Lives Matter movement and marginalized communities that have historically been excluded from farming.